rockhopsoft/survloop/README.md

 # <a name="getting-started"></a>Getting Started

-Here are instructions if you are new to Laravel, or just want step-by-step instructions on how to install its development environment, Homestead: <a href="http://wikiworldorder.org/2016/11/26/coding-with-laravel-installing-homestead-on-a-mac/" target="_blank">WikiWorldOrder.org/2016/11/26/coding-with-laravel-installing-homestead-on-a-mac/</a>
+Here are instructions if you are new to Laravel, or just want step-by-step instructions on how to install its development environment, Homestead:
+<a href="http://wikiworldorder.org/2016/11/26/coding-with-laravel-installing-homestead-on-a-mac/" target="_blank"
+>WikiWorldOrder.org/2016/11/26/coding-with-laravel-installing-homestead-on-a-mac/</a>.

 * Install Laravel's default user authentication, one required package, and SurvLoop: